jorenheit/arduino_exec_every/README.md

 - Return types are deduced and enforced
 - Conditions may be booleans or callables (optionally receiving `dt`)

-Callbacks do **not** need to be lambdas: free functions, member-function wrappers, and function pointers all work equally well.
+Callbacks may be any callable objects, like function pointers, lambda's or other function-like objects with `operator()` overloaded.

 ---